 In a previous article, Umm Muhemmed discussed the benefits of gardening.
 This article will help you be on your way to becoming an accomplished gardener, even if you do not have any previous gardening experience.With little patience and perseverance, you will be enjoying the bounty that will flourish right in your own backyard.

 The journey of growing and harvesting your own nutritious and delicious vegetables is not as complicated as you might think.
-It just takes some simple steps.
+It just takes some simple steps and having the right beginners guide to growing fruit & veg to follow.
 The journey actually starts while your garden lies beneath the frost and snow.
 It is during this time — in the late winter and early spring — that we must plan and prepare a productive garden.

 The foundation for your garden can be set by choosing your location, testing your soil and determining your water source and drainage.
 We will examine the first three simple steps in detail so you will feel confident and well-equipped to save time, money and fuel while growing your own food.
 More useful tips will also follow.

 Although this step sounds simple, it requires much thought and attention.
 For a productive vegetable garden, you will want to locate an area that receives 6-12 hours of direct sunlight each day.
 Sunlight is not only important for the growth of the plants, but also for the ripening of the vegetables that grow on a vine.
 Check for anything in the vicinity that might contribute to shade at various times of the day including; buildings, fences, hedges and trees.
 To guarantee a maximum amount of sunlight throughout the day for each plant in your garden, it is best to arrange your rows to run North to South.